hiltmon/noverse.com/source/_posts/2013-05-04-the-opportunity.markdown

 {% endpullquote %}

 {% pullquote %}
 This opportunity was different.
 A new fund.
 Time to build guaranteed.
 Unlimited access to people and knowledge.
 A clean slate, no legacy to worry about.
 And I had done it before.
 This was the opportunity of a lifetime, it was offered to me and I took it.
-Together we built `The Greeks`, a complete, industrial-grade end-to-end Hedge Fund platform for our complex Hedge Fund. {" We did it. "} And ran our business on it for years.
+Together we built `The Greeks`, a complete, institutional-grade end-to-end Hedge Fund platform for our complex Hedge Fund. {" We did it. "} And ran our business on it for years.
 {% endpullquote %}

 <span class="light">*For more in the series, see [Hedge Fund Systems]({{ root_url }}/blog/categories/hedge-fund-systems/) or [Hire Us]({{ root_url }}/hire-us) to help you with your Hedge Fund systems needs.*</span>